 Get your apprentice or trainee officially signed up

 You and your apprentice or trainee must sign up to a formal training contract within 14 days of employment.
 This way everyone knows what their responsibilities are, and the apprentice or trainee is correctly registered.
-After signing, employers can pay apprentice or trainee wages, and your apprentice or trainee can enrol in formal study.
+After signing, employers can pay apprentice or trainee wages, and your apprentice or trainee can enrol in formal training.

-Providing support and supervision for your apprentice or trainee during their probation period (and throughout their apprenticeship or traineeship is vital.
+Providing support and supervision for your apprentice or trainee throughout their apprenticeship or traineeship is vital.
 Your apprentice or trainee needs to be supervised so they can work safely and learn the skills of their trade or vocation.
 Not only does this ensure you are meeting your obligations as an employer but also helps the apprentice or trainee engage with your business and stay enthusiastic about their learning journey.
-It can also help identify and address any potential issues early on.
+Close supervision will also help you to identify and address any potential issues early on.
 More information on supervising your apprentice can be found here .